 Curriculum 6th Form

-In the Lower Sixth Form, pupils usually choose four subjects.
-As with the GCSE options, the pupils pick their options first and then the timetable is written to accommodate their options, this also applies to the twenty or so pupils who join the Sixth Form at 16+.
-A good number of students chose to study double maths (maths & further maths), which counts as one subject choice but leads to two A Levels with a few extra lessons at the expense of some study periods.
+In the Lower Sixth Form, pupils usually choose four subjects, or three subjects and the Extended Project Qualification.
+As with the GCSE options, the pupils pick their options first and then the timetable is written to accommodate their options, this also applies to the pupils who join the Sixth Form from other schools.
+If students chose to study double maths (maths & further maths), this leads to two A Levels, but is taught on slightly fewer periods than two different subjects.

 Bancroft’s provides a creative and supportive environment which focusses on encouraging personal growth; whether it be through music, theatre, sports or academia, all students leave Bancroft’s feeling more confident, more empowered and more ready for adult life.Jaya, Upper Sixth (year 13)